MultiQC/MultiQC/docs/core/development/modules.md

 `long_read_count_desc`.

-Note that adding e.g. `"shared_key": "read_count"` will automatically add corresponding `description`, `modify`, and `suffix` into the column, so in usual cases this specifications would be sufficient:
+Note that adding e.g. `"shared_key": "read_count"` will automatically add corresponding `description`, `modify`, and `suffix` into the column, so in most cases the following will be sufficient:

 ```python
 pconfig = {